Millions suffer from daily bloating and digestive discomfort.

 They are also known to disturb the balance of healthy gut flora as the ecosystem doesn’t know what to do with them.

-Sugar substitutes like sucralose, aspartame, and saccharin have similar unwanted effects.
+Sugar substitutes such as sucralose, aspartame, and saccharin have similar adverse effects.

 Despite being non-caloric, these sugars are associated with weight gain and not loss, most likely due to unwanted changes in the microbiome.